isomerpages/moe-sped-itptoolkit/_pcp-in-transition-planning/The Individual Transition Plan/Developing the ITP.md

 <img style="width: 70%;" height="auto" width="100%" alt="What's Working and What's Not Working Table" src="/images/4areas.png">
 </div>
 <h4><strong>My Goals and Action Plan</strong></h4>
-<p>This section specifies the student’s post school goals as well as short
+<p>This section specifies the student’s post-school goals as well as short
 term goals, and a clear action plan to support attainment of the goals.
 Goals developed from the <strong>Outcome Sequence</strong> at <strong><a href="https://staging.d3j5q81zdtd1vn.amplifyapp.com/family-envisioning-meeting/family-envisioning-meeting/step4/" rel="noopener noreferrer nofollow" target="_blank">FEM Step 4</a></strong> can
 be refined as needed, and placed into this section.
 Refer to<strong> <a href="https://staging.d3j5q81zdtd1vn.amplifyapp.com/family-envisioning-meeting/family-envisioning-meeting/step4/" rel="noopener noreferrer nofollow" target="_blank">Step 3 of the Outcome Sequence</a> </strong>for